SurendraK11/LastFmDemo/README.md

 User interface is built on Story board - Main.storyboard

-AlbumsListViewController - All user to search for album, it shows search result
+AlbumsListViewController - Allows user to search for album, it shows search result in list

-AlbumDetailViewController - Show detail infomation of selected album
+AlbumDetailViewController - Shows detail infomation of selected album

 ### View Models